cmdneo/simple-risc/simpleRISC.md

 Instructions
 ---
 First operand is denoted by `A`, second by `B` and third by `C`.
-First operand is always the destination register(except for `st` instruction).
 For `ld` and `st` instructions effective memory address must be aligned to 4 bytes.
 Only the lower 5 bits of the third operand are considered for shift instructions(`lsl`, `lsr` and `asr`).